unacast/deprecated-unacast.github.io/_posts/2016-02-25-on-idempotency-in-distributed-rest-apis.md

 ## Pragmatic vs Idempotency

 Being idempotent is important.
 However, it does not mean that you have to guarantee that a request one point in time should always return the same result.
-E.g. applying ``DELETE`` on a existing resource multiple times should return ``HTTP Status: OK (200)`` the first time and ``HTTP Status: Not Found (404)`` the subsequent times.
+One examples of this is when we apply ``DELETE`` on an existing resource multiple times it should return ``HTTP Status: OK (200)`` the first time and ``HTTP Status: Not Found (404)`` the subsequent times.

 A strict implementation of ``DELETE`` would expect ``HTTP Status: OK (200)``.
 I believe that approach to be unnecessary cumbersome and pragmatism should trump idempotency in such cases.

+Being pragmatic about ``PUT``'s idempotence is common, either by purpose or by neglect.
+In the next part we will dive deeper in to the ramifications of relying too much on idempotency of ``PUT`` in a concurrent setting.

 ## Concurrency vs Idempotency

 A typical semantic used to ensure idempotency for a ``PUT`` request is to require the client to send all the values, including the ones that does not change, when updating an object.
-This approach results in an ``PUT`` that is idempotent but prone to race conditions, both in case of network failure and in highly concurrent environments.
+This approach for ``PUT`` that is idempotent but prone to race conditions, both in case of network failure and in highly concurrent environments.

 Say ``Alice`` tries to update the ``secret`` to ``"A"`` and because the network